alexelawson/medical-llms-bias/README.md

 - _**Results**_ .csv can be found in the [Results01](./Results01) folder.

+- _**Python Scripts Used to Produce Analysis/Results**_ can be found in the [Data-Augmentation-Scripts](./Data-Augmentation-Scripts) folder.
+The prompter for GPT augmentation can also be found in this folder.

 **Next Steps:**

 **Datasets** for second analysis can be found in the [Datasets](./Datasets) folder.